 3. Preoccupation to the point of obsession

 Most crystal meth addicts have a brief period of “casual” or “recreational” use.
-Usually this escalates rather quickly to abuse, dependency, and addiction.
-Attempting to use meth (or any other addictive stimulant, such as cocaine) in a casual/recreational fashion is a very bad idea.
-In fact, it’s a little like playing with matches in a room filled with dynamite.
-No matter how careful you are, you’re likely to blow the place up—probably sooner rather than later.
+This can quickly escalate to abuse and dependency.
+Attempting to use meth (or any other addictive stimulant, such as cocaine) in a casual/recreational fashion is a bit like playing with matches in a room filled with dynamite.
+No matter how careful you are, you’re likely to blow the place up.

 Nevertheless, some people will argue that meth is not addictive, and that casual use is not only possible but the norm.
 Usually this “non-addictive” assertion stems from the fact that meth does not precipitate the physical withdrawal symptoms we see with drugs like alcohol and heroin.
 However, agonizing physical withdrawal is hardly a prerequisite for addiction.
 As more than one user has asked, “If it’s not addictive, why can’t I stop?”

 One need not look farther than the faces of meth users to understand the drug’s destructive force.
 Meth causes the blood vessels to constrict, cutting off normal blood flow throughout the body.
 The result is rapid physical deterioration that is enough to make your stomach turn.
 Gray, sallow, and wrinkled skin makes users look 10 to 20 years older in a matter of months.
 Some meth users pick at their skin, believing there are bugs crawling beneath it, causing small sores and scabs all over their bodies.
 Poor diet, bad personal hygiene, and tooth-grinding produce “meth mouth,” a reference to the broken, discolored, and rotting teeth common among even short-term regular methamphetamine users.